hayasix/romaja/README.rst

     Japanese MOFA (Ministry of Foreign Affairs) system.
 A long vowel is represented in the same way as the short one.
 Nothing is placed after 'N' even if a vowel follows.
 The 'N' sound is written with an 'M' if a plosive or nasal sound follows.
 This system does not allow non-native (non-Japanese) sound like 'Di'.
 Such sound is converted into a sequence of native sound like 'Dei'.
-    CAUTION: MOFA actually allows derivative spelling for names of non- native people upon application.
+CAUTION: MOFA actually allows derivative spelling for names of non-native people upon application.

 The default value is 'ANSI'.